 - Property investment has seen good returns over the last forty years.
 Buying a second property, equity release and downsizing to release capital have all been used to provide retirement income.
 Each have their downside – capital gains, mortgage and other interest costs, disruption etc. Property is also subject to both market, regional and regulatory change over time.

-- ISA’s are a tax efficient saving scheme.
+- ISAs (including the new Lifetime ISA) are a tax efficient saving scheme.
 They provide a range of risk options and can offer guaranteed returns with easy access to the funds.
 Put together they can provide an income like the draw down option.
 Minus points are that there is a maximum you can invest, you don’t get tax relief and they need active management.

 Personal pensions are trickier because there is so much choice and variation.
 A poorly chosen scheme with risky investments and high charges will give a poor return so get independent advice before deciding.